-Inheritance Tax – Fulfilling your obligation
+Inheritance Tax – Fulfilling your Obligation

-Inheritance Tax – Fulfilling your obligation
+Inheritance Tax – Fulfilling your Obligation

 When someone dies, their assets are valued as at the date of death (known as the probate value).
 These values are reported to HMRC with the total value determining whether any inheritance tax liability arises.
 In certain circumstances and with certain assets, various exemptions/reliefs can be claimed to reduce an inheritance tax liability.
 Where inheritance tax is due this is payable before the Grant is issued, although it is possible to elect to pay the tax due on certain assets in instalments.